The evaluation standard: facilitating dialogue between the evaluated entity and the evaluator

-- relating to the remit and activities of the cluster: the third part of the evaluation standard, which stipulates the requirements, is worded in a generic manner, so that it can be adapted to the wide range of missions and activities that the clusters may carry out (they are not all identical at this level).
+- relating to the remit and activities of the cluster or the university (for clusters, the third part of the evaluation standard, which stipulates the requirements, is worded in a generic manner, so that it can be adapted to the wide range of missions and activities that the clusters may carry out - they are not all identical at this level).

-The evaluation standard reflects the choice of evaluating the ability of the lead institution in the cluster to adapt its organisational structure, governance and management tools to the strategic orientations it has set out to accomplish.
+The evaluation standard reflects the choice of evaluating the ability of the institution to adapt its organisational structure, governance and management tools to the strategic orientations it has set out to accomplish.